Dig Where You Stand is an archival justice movement made up of artists, archivists, educators and local community members.

 Open Studio

-For one day only - visit the Dig Where You Stand open studio and watch how three of our artists made their work through shadowpuppets, textiles and poetry.
+For one day only Dig Where You Stand hosted an open studio so members of the public could watch how three of our artists made their work through shadowpuppets, textiles and poetry.

 DWYS Presents "We Gather" with Sheffield Cathedral